-They are also GMO and pesticide free, and have been produced without any added growth hormones or antibiotics.
+They’re also GMO and pesticide free, and have been produced without any added growth hormones or antibiotics.

 The organic Pete & Gerry’s eggs I buy at our local grocery store are raised and handled in a certified humane way on small family farms in the Northeast.
-I’m all for supporting small businesses – after all, I used to run one myself!

-Of course you can also buy organic, fresh eggs from a local farm or farmer’s market in your neck of the woods!
+Of course you can also buy organic, fresh eggs from a local farm or Farmer’s market in your neck of the woods!

 Just make sure to ask how their chickens (or ducks/quails) are raised and what they’re fed.